About the NAATI CCL Test

 Passing the NAATI CCL test earns you 5 bonus points on the points test used for Australian skilled migration visas (subclasses 189, 190, and 491).
 These points are claimed under the "community language" category.

-In the competitive points-based system, 5 extra points can significantly improve your Expression of Interest (EOI) ranking and reduce waiting times for an invitation.
-The CCL test is considered one of the most accessible and cost-effective ways to gain additional points toward PR.
+In the competitive points-based system, 5 extra points can move your Expression of Interest (EOI) ranking up a tier and cut the wait for an invitation.
+For a bilingual applicant, the CCL is among the cheapest, fastest ways to add points toward PR.

 Visa point allocations and subclass eligibility are as of March 2026.
 Immigration policy changes frequently — check the Department of Home Affairs website for current requirements.